szobov/ros-opentelemetry/README.md

 self._traced_logger = wrap_logger(self.get_logger())
 ```

-and update the way you collect the logs in your otel-collector:
+And update the way you collect the logs in your otel-collector:
 For example:
 ``` yaml
 receivers: